ssm-lang/sslang/CONTRIBUTING.md

 ## Development Environment Setup

-The sslang compiler, sslc, is developed using the [Haskell programming language][haskell], and developed using the following tools:
+The sslang compiler, sslc, is written in the [Haskell][haskell] programming language, and is developed using the following tools:

 - [GHC][ghc]: Haskell compiler
 - [Cabal][cabal]: build system